-Adaptation (Differentiation) is the process by which the curriculum objectives, teaching methods, assessment methods and learning activities are planned to cater for the learning needs of the individual pupil.
-To provide for this basic entitlement, pupils in the same group must have learning opportunities matched to their particular needs and teaching must take into account the differences in learning characteristics.
+Adaptive teaching is an approach a teacher will use to continually assess the strengths and needs of learners and adapt their teaching accordingly to ensure all learners can meet expectations.
+To provide for this basic entitlement, pupils in the same group must have learning support matched to their particular needs.
 This in turn requires flexible planning, careful assessment and the provision of a variety of approaches to learning and teaching.
+While differentiation focuses on meeting the needs of an individual or a group of students, adaptive teaching focuses on the whole class in real-time.

-- Adaptation (differentiation) is an on-going process in which teachers plan the interventions that will appropriately address the differences and the characteristics of the individual pupils in the class. - To maximise individual pupil potential through the implementation of effective adapted learning opportunities both in and out of the classroom through a wide range of interventions, strategies and resources developed by the classroom teacher and the whole school. - To promote adaptation (differentiation) as an on-going and evolving priority in teaching and learning within the clear framework for inclusion. - To provide guidelines that will allow teachers to consider all aspects of adaptation on when addressing their particular needs. - To encourage teachers to examine a range of strategies to adapt learning.
+- With adaptive teaching, the teacher plans for the whole class and makes changes to the curriculum or resources so that all learners can achieve the same goals. - Adaptation/differentiation is an on-going process in which teachers plan the support/interventions that will appropriately address the differences and the characteristics of the individual pupils in the class. - To maximise individual pupil potential through the implementation of effective adapted/differentiated learning opportunities both in and out of the classroom through a wide range of interventions, strategies and resources developed by the classroom teacher and the whole school (see appendix 2). - To promote adaptative teaching as an on-going and evolving priority in teaching and learning within the clear framework for inclusion. - To provide guidelines that will allow teachers to consider all aspects of adaptive teaching when addressing their particular needs. - To encourage teachers to examine a range of strategies to adapt learning.